zyanchew/accessibility-measure/README.md

 ## Methodology
 1. Data preprocessing: Cleaning and organizing the data.
 (The raw datasets from Safegraph is huge and it is not the main focus for this project objective.
 Therefore, this step is pre-done and the pre-processed dataset had been uploaded in respiratory for the following step)
-2. Quantifying accessibility metrics for communities.
+2. Accessibility measurement: Quantifying accessibility metrics for each communnity, and calculating the changes in accessibility before, during and after the event.
 3. Trend analysis: Examining communities response patterns during different phases of the event.

 Accessibility metric: ![Equation to calculate accessibility of a census block group](accessibility_metrics.png)

 In this project, accessibility metric indicating how accessible is a certain services to a community based on the number of visit of certain category of POI in the area.
+The distance decay function is included in the accessibility metric to reflect the sensitivity of distance between community and POI.

+To assess the ability of community in response to extreme event, the changes in accessibility before, during, and after the event is claculated.
+Based on communities response patterns during different phases of the  event, agglomerative clustering algorithm is used for trend analysis.

 ## Results
 Key insights included: